-3.5.12 Printing Preferences - Presenter tab
+3.6.12 Printing Preferences - Presenter tab

-The Presenter tab controls the operation of the optional presenter or pinch assemblies available on some printer models.
-A presenter and pinch assemblies are post-printing devices that typically take a printed and cut form and presents it to the user only after is has printed completely.
+The Presenter tab controls the operation of the optional presenter available on some printer models.
+A presenter is a post printing device that typically takes a printed and cut form and presents it to the user only after is has printed completely.
 Not every printer model is capable of running a presenter.
-Check with your sale representative to see if a presenter is supported.
+Check with your printer model operator's manual to see if a presenter is supported.
 This tab is ignored on models that do not support the use of a presenter.

-3.5.12.1 Presenter tab - Configuration
+3.6.12.1 Presenter tab - Configuration